2020 Wells Fargo Personal Loan Review

 Quick Review: Wells Fargo personal loans are useful for people of all credit levels, as Wells Fargo provides both unsecured and secured loans.
-People who want high loan amounts should consider Wells Fargo loans as well because they offer as much as $100,000 with payoff periods of 12-60 months.
-Applicants can take advantage of interest rates as low as 7.24% in some cases, too.
+People who want high loan amounts should consider Wells Fargo loans as well because they offer as much as $100,000 with payoff periods of 12 to 60 months.
+Applicants can take advantage of interest rates as low as 5.24% in some cases, too.

 The high loan amounts and low rates make Wells Fargo personal loans ideal for debt consolidation.
 Wells Fargo also offers a 0.25% “relationship” discount for having a Wells Fargo consumer checking account and enrolling in automatic payments.

 Wells Fargo’s reputation has been damaged in recent years, but the issues have not been related to the company’s personal loans.
-You can learn more about that below, along with all the major pros and cons of Wells Fargo personal loans.
+You can learn more about that below, as well as see how WalletHub rates Wells Fargo in our three key personal loan review categories: Terms, Requirements & Application, and Reviews & Transparency.

 Wells Fargo Personal Loan Terms